An Education For Life

 You must complete a St Leonard’s College application form for Academic, General Excellence and Leonardian Scholarships and also sit a written examination as part of your application.

 Applications and the written examination are administered by Edutest on behalf of the College.
-The results of Round 1 testing (20 November 2021 examination) will not be shared with other schools.

 Applications for Global Citizen and Indigenous Scholarships should be made directly to the College (not through the above outlined application process).